MatteoZucchelli-eth/rrr/README.md

 2. End-Effector Node
 Publishes: End-effector position (/current_position)

-Description: Computes the current Cartesian coordinates of the end-effector from joint states and publishes a clean, ready-to-use version.
+Description: Computes the current Cartesian coordinates of the end-effector from rviz and publishes a clean, ready-to-use version.

 3. Controller Node
 Subscribes: